ethersync/ethersync/book/src/editor-plugin-dev-guide.md

 #### `"edit" {uri: DocumentUri, delta: RevisionedDelta}`

+- Sent when the user edits an open document, or when the text editor makes a change to a text buffer content for any reason.
+- **Pitfall:** Make sure to not send these messages when you incorporate a remote edit into the buffer content.
+You have to find a way to filter out the edits you cause as a plugin, for example, by setting a temporary ignore flag while the edit is being made, or by remembering which edits you perform, and checking against them when the editor notifies you of a buffer change.
 - The `revision` attribute of `RevisionedDelta` is the last revision seen from the daemon.
 - After each user edit, the editor must increase its editor revision.